 - The performance of a live radio or television broadcast at the time of its broadcast.

-- The recording of television and radio broadcasts at the time of their broadcast to be performed in class at a later time.
-As of January 2014, copies may be kept and performed indefinitely without the need to pay a royalty.
+- The recording of television and radio broadcasts at the time of their broadcast to be shown in class at a later time.

 In many cases you will be able to rely on fair dealing as the basis for providing most commonly used classroom content instead of using an exception, in class or online (see the MacEwan University Fair Dealing Guidelines for details).
 Due to the conditions of this exception, it is recommended that you review your options under the Guidelines first before seeking to provide content under this provision.